 Youngsters these days are flooded with too many choices and there are too little voices helping them to make informed decisions.
-There is a dire need for career counselling, and there have to be loads of awareness for the student and the counsellor to get into the right groove.
+There is a dire need for career counseling, and there have to be loads of awareness for the student and the career counsellor to get into the right groove.

 Few youngsters call career counselling a holy grail and few weaves a lot of myths around it.
-But, first things first, as a counsellor you have to put enough thought into it to understand what is career counselling and what it is not.
+But, first things, as a career counsellor you have to put enough thought into it to understand what is career counselling and what it is not.
 All your learnings will translate into a strong guidance mechanism.

 Career Counselling – What Most of You Know About It:

 The first step in career counselling is getting a comprehensive understanding of the students – the strengths, weaknesses, interests, hobbies, academics, and every data point that’s useful for a career counsellor to work on.

 The Career counsellor should build awareness and update periodically about the different course and career options that are available for students.
 They should be well-versed the timelines of the application process to smoothen the application process.
 GCC is a comprehensive platform that covers most of the courses.
 This aids career counsellors to give better guidance to students

 After understanding the student profile and listing out available career options, the next in line is making a concrete action plan.
 This can be a written document or a framework that marks the crucial milestones in the student journey and ways to overcome roadblocks if any.